hypo69/hypo/pytest/gemini - set 3/en/src/webdriver/firefox/extentions/try_path_1.3.5/scripts/try_xpath_functions.rst

 3. **Comprehensive Test Cases:** More tests are added to cover different methods (`evaluate`, `querySelector`, `querySelectorAll`) and various potential input scenarios.

-4. **Edge Cases and Exception Handling:**  Tests for invalid contexts and resolver types are included, demonstrating how to catch exceptions using `pytest.raises`.
+4. **Edge Cases and Exception Handling:**  Tests for invalid contexts and resolver types are included, demonStarting how to catch exceptions using `pytest.raises`.

 5. **`xpathResult` Handling:** The code now tries to import `xpathResult` and handles the case where it might not be defined.
 This prevents errors if the `xpathResult` object isn't correctly imported or defined in the JavaScript context.